Economics and Political Science

 St. Catherine University's economics and political science faculty areas of expertise include economic development, comparative politics, social movements, urban politics, labor economics, program evaluation, environmental economics, monetary economics, discrimination, and health economics.
 The majority of our professors are women — excellent role models as students develop their career plans.

-The department of economics and political science at St. Catherine University mission is threefold: to excel in teaching, advising, and research in economics and political science.
+The department of economics and political science at St. Catherine University's mission is threefold: to excel in teaching, advising, and research in economics and political science.
 In all three, we strive to model the commitment to social justice and ethical leadership that we hope to instill in our students.

 We teach courses that focus on the theory, methods, and practice of economics.
 Our political science courses address the most pressing political issues confronting the world today.
 Our curriculum helps students hone their quantitative skills and their ability to think critically and proactively about the world around them.
-Our majors are rigorous programs of study that provide a solid foundation for a wide range of careers in business, finance, healthcare, government, NGOs and advocacy, and public policy.
+Our majors are rigorous programs of study that provide a solid foundation for a wide range of careers in business, finance, healthcare, government, NGOs, advocacy, and public policy.
 Students who major in economics and political science leave St. Catherine University career-ready and well prepared for graduate school.

 Our faculty members produce original research which applies the theories and methods of economics and political science to a diverse set of problems and settings.
 Their research informs their teaching and students benefit from working closely with faculty who are engaged leaders in their field.